Philadelphia Eagles: Bell and Wray era (1933–1940)

 In 1935, Bell proposed an annual college draft to equalize talent across the league.
 The draft was a revolutionary concept in professional sports.
 Having teams select players in inverse order of their finish in the standings, a practice still followed today, strove to increase fan interest by guaranteeing that even the worst teams would have the opportunity for annual infusions of the best college talent.
-Between 1927 (when the NFL changed from a sprawling Midwestern-based association to a narrower, major-market league) and 1934, a triopoly of three teams (the Chicago Bears, New York Giants, and Green Bay Packers) had won all but one title (the exception being the Providence Steam Roller of 1928).
-By 1936 the club had suffered significant financial losses and was sold through a public auction.
+Between 1927, when the NFL changed from a sprawling Midwestern-based association to a narrower, major-market league, and 1934, three teams, the Chicago Bears, New York Giants, and Green Bay Packers, won all but one title with the exception of the Providence Steam Roller, which won in 1928.
+By 1936, the Eagles suffered significant financial losses and were sold through a public auction.
 Bert Bell was the only bidder and became the sole owner of the team.
 Wray refused a reduction in his salary and left the team.
-Bell assumed the head coaching position and led the team to a record of 1–11, for last place in the league.
+Bell assumed the head coaching position and led the team to a record of 1–11, last place in the league.

 From 1936 to 1939, the Eagles played at Municipal Stadium in South Philadelphia.
-In 1940, Bell balked at a 66% rent increase plus 10% of the gate receipts proposed by the city for using the stadium and signed a lease for Shibe Park (renamed Connie Mack Stadium in 1954).
-The Eagles would also be able to play night games as Shibe Park had installed lights the year before.
-In the 1941 season, the Eagles played their home opener at Municipal Stadium, but then moved to Shibe Park.
-To accommodate football at Shibe Park during the winter, management set up stands in right field, parallel to 20th Street.
-Some 20 feet high, these east stands had 22 rows of seats.
+In 1940, Bell balked at a 66% rent increase plus 10% of the gate receipts proposed by the City of Philadelphia for the use of Municipal Stadium and signed a lease for Shibe Park, which was renamed Connie Mack Stadium in 1954.
+At Connie Mack Stadium, the Eagles were also able to play night games, since lights were installed at the stadium the year before.
+In the 1941 season, the Eagles played their home opener at Municipal Stadium, and then moved to Shibe Park.
+To accommodate football at Shibe Park during the winter, management erected stands in right field, parallel to 20th Street.
+Some 20 feet high, these east stands included 22 rows of seats.
 The goalposts stood along the first base line and in left field.
 The uncovered east stands enlarged the park's capacity to over 39,000, but the Eagles rarely drew more than 25,000 to 30,000.
-The team finished the 1937 season 2–8–1 and would continue to struggle over the next three seasons.
+The Eagles finished the 1937 season 2–8–1 and continued to struggle over the next three seasons.

 Thompson, Wolman and the Happy Hundred era (1941–1969)

-In December 1940, Bell intervened to stop the sale of Art Rooney's Steelers to Alexis Thompson, and then Rooney acquired half of Bell's interest in the Eagles.
+In December 1940, Bell intervened to stop the sale of Art Rooney's Steelers to Alexis Thompson, and Rooney then acquired half of Bell's interest in the Eagles.
 In a series of events known as the Pennsylvania Polka, Rooney and Bell exchanged their entire Eagles roster and their territorial rights in Philadelphia to Thompson for his entire Steelers roster and his rights in Pittsburgh.
-Ostensibly, Rooney had provided assistance to Bell by rewarding him with a 20% commission on the sale of the Steelers.
-Bell became the Steelers' head coach and Rooney became general manager.
+Rooney provided assistance to Bell by rewarding him with a 20% commission on the sale of the Steelers.
+Bell became the Steelers' head coach and Rooney became the Steelers' general manager.